-Systems, and the PUB-2010 Public Safety Mortality table for the Hazardous Systems, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
+Plan, and the PUB-2010 Public Safety Mortality table for the Hazardous Plan, projected with the ultimate rates from the MP-

+2014 mortality improvement scale using a base year of 2010.

-Post-retirement (non-disabled)
+Post-retirement

-System-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019.
+System-specific mortality table based on mortality experience (non-disabled) from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019.

-Post-retirement (disabled)
+Post-retirement

-PUB-2010 Disabled Mortality table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of
+PUB-2010 Disabled Mortality table, with a 4-year set-forward for (disabled) both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of